joshuamkite/eks-argocd-crossplane/README.md

 Note
 It may take up to 5 minutes to delete the resources.

-## Accessing the API nosql happens at the cluster scope.
+## Accessing the API nosql at the cluster scope

-Most organizations isolate their users into namespaces.
+Organizations may isolate their users into namespaces.

 A Crossplane Claim is the custom API in a namespace.